sigit-sasmito/Blue-Carbon-Dashboard/README.md

 ## Platform

 All scripts are developed to run in the **Google Earth Engine** Code Editor and can be adapted for deployment as a **GEE App** (interactive dashboard).

+## Notes for reproducibility

+- The scripts reference specific GEE assets (Image / FeatureCollection paths).
+Users must have access to these assets or replace them with equivalent public datasets.
+- Default spatial resolution and chart aggregation scales are defined in the configuration section of the script.
+- Results depend on the chosen emission factors and restoration removal rates documented in the code.